microsoft/lisa/Documents/How-to-use.md

         c.
 Exception only in the case of fatal errors.
     9. Recommended Bash & Python function name format - Function_Name().
 Upper letter in each string connected with underscore character.
 PowerShell function name format remains Verb-Entity() format like Get-VMSize().
+    10. Use the same terminology: PASS, FAIL, ABORTED (all upper cases)

+## Use recommended distro name

+    1. Short distro name in log, graph or script: CentOS, ClearLinux, Debian, OpenSUSE, Oracle, RHEL, SLES, Ubuntu, CoreOS.
+    2. Add version number, project name or use full name if space is sufficient.

 ## Support Contact